 APCo operates a facility which repairs and rebuilds specialized components for the generation plants across the AEP System.
-APCo defers on its balance sheet the cost of performing the services, then transfers the cost to the affiliate for reimbursement.
+APCo defers the cost of performing these services on the balance sheet, then transfers the cost to the affiliate for reimbursement.
 AEGCo recorded these billings as capital or maintenance expense depending on the nature of the services received.
 These billings are recoverable under the UPAs.
-AEGCo's billed amounts were \$180 thousand, \$31 thousand and \$138 thousand for the years ended December 31, 2010, 2009 and 2008, respectively.
+AEGCo's billed amounts were \$102 thousand, \$180 thousand and \$31 thousand for the years ended December 31, 2011, 2010 and 2009, respectively.